ashokc/Attention-as-Dynamic-Tf-Idf-for-Deep-Learning/README.md

 # Sample Results

-Attention weights obtained for a sentence
+##	Attention weights obtained for a sentence

 ![Attention Weights](./images/attention_weights.jpg "Attenton Weights")

 *Figure 3.
 Attention mechanism identifies the right words controlling the classification objective and obtains larger weights for those words.
 Thus the weights for the same words are different when the classification objective changes.
 This is unlike tf-idf  weighting that is independent of the NLP task.*

-Predictions for the same sentence above
+##	Predictions for the same sentence

 ![Predictions](./images/predictions.jpg "Predictions")

 *Figure 4.
-The larger weights for the words controlling classification allow for exact classification when attention is in place.
-Extra & missing classes without attention.*
+The larger weights for the words controlling classification allow for exact classification when attention is in place..
+Masking does not make any difference for this simple problem.
+But without attention the predictions have extra & missing classes.*